JXLY/SIP/docs/config_file.md

 **2.3 How does SIP know which bands/channels you want to use.** To tell SIP about this, you need to specify ***raw_band_names*** with different ID names, and make sure your images contain these ID names.
 In the above code, for each scene, three images whose file name contrain respectively ***B2***, ***B3***, and ***B4*** will be used.

+**2.4 Use geotiff.** If ***is_geotiff*** is True, the projection and geotransform information will be extracted and saved into all extracted features when preparing the data.
+So, the preprocessed images will be geocoded and saved as geotiff format.
+And, the classification maps will also be saved as geotiff format if ***to_geocode_classification_map*** equals to True.

 # 3. Copy the prepared data to different folders